itthinx/affiliates/readme.txt

 Please make sure to review the [Documentation](http://docs.itthinx.com/document/affiliates/).

 == Frequently Asked Questions ==

+The information provided in this section is by no means exhaustive.
+Please make sure to refer to the [Documentation](http://docs.itthinx.com/document/affiliates/) as your preferred source of information.

 = Is there an option to create an Affiliate Area? =

-You can let Affiliates generate an Affiliate Area page for you.
+You can let the tool generate an Affiliate Area for you.
+This will create a new page with predefined content and shortcodes.
+You can later customize the page and add additional pages as needed.
-Go to _Affiliates > Settings > Pages_ and press the _Generate_ button.
+Go to *Affiliates > Settings > Pages* and press the *Generate* button.
 You will find a new page titled _Affiliate Area_ on your site which includes a login form, affiliate registration form, information about an affiliate's performance and the affiliate's link as well as a link to log out at the end of the page.
 You can edit this page and adjust it according to your preferences.